galaxyproject/admin-training/README.md

 List of training instances is available in [TODO].
 Please pick one instance and enter your name in the user column.

-2 cores, 4 GiB memory, and 20 GiB disk, Ubuntu 16.04
+We are using instances from the [Jetstream cloud](https://jetstream-cloud.org/) with 2 cores, 4 GiB memory, 20 GiB disk, running Ubuntu 18.04

-We are using instances from the [Jetstream cloud](https://jetstream-cloud.org/), image ID _470d2fba-d20b-47b0-a89a-ab725cd09f8b_.

 ## Timetable